Vokerlee/compiler-course-mipt/7. Akinator/README.md

 # Akinator

 Now you are in directory of fascinating game Akinator!
-Current version is for Windows NT.
+Current version is for Windows NT in Russian.

 AG — Akinator Game.

 ## Usage